 Can VRF systems be integrated into Home Automation?

 The problem encountered when attempting to automate a VRF system is that when they are first purchased, they come out-of-the-box as closed systems.
-This means that they are only able to communicate internally, and commands can only be sent and received through the VRF manufacturer’s native control functionality.
-As a result, these systems are unable to communicate externally without the use of an additional device.
+This means that they communicate internally, and commands can only be sent and received through the VRF manufacturer’s native control functionality.
+As a result, VRF systems are unable to communicate externally without the use of an additional device.

 To make matters worse, Home Automation and VRF systems use completely different languages to communicate, and therefore have no native means of understanding requests, commands, or information that need to be sent between the two systems.